 An avoidant personality disorder is also known as an intimacy anxiety disorder.
 And in research, it was found that anxiety disorder affects about 3 percent of the population.

 It affects both men and women equally and tends to start in childhood.
 If you face this problem then make sure that your partner never feels that you have no respect for them or their feelings.

-4. Childhood sexual abuse.
+4. Childhood Physical abuse.